Adam20058/Adam20058/README.md

 </p>

 <h2> 👨🏻‍💻 &nbsp;About Me </h2>
 <p>🎓 &nbsp;Hi!
-I'm currently a student at Seneca College and an aspiring Full-Stack developer </p>
+I'm a Front-End Developer and currently a student at Seneca College. </p>
-<p>💡 &nbsp;I'm passionate about exploring new technologies, designing, problem solving, and packaging solutions in the best visual experience</p>
+<p>💡 &nbsp;I'm passionate about exploring new technologies, design, and the thrills that comes with solving challenging problems.</p>
-<p>✍️ &nbsp;Outside of school I create small applications and websites for local businesses </p>
+<p>✍️ &nbsp;Outside of school I create small applications and websites for local businesses with the motto of "Packaging tailored solutions in the best visual experience".</p>
-<p>😪 &nbsp;In my free time I love playing games centered around trivia and puzzles </p>
+<p>😪 &nbsp;In my free time I love playing games centered around puzzles and the occasional group card game.</p>
 <p> 🌱 &nbsp;Checkout my <a href = "https://www.adamjemal.com"> website </a> to view my current projects. </p>

 ## 🛠 &nbsp;Tech Stack